lexibank/lexibank-analysed/workflow.md

    The analysis results of `lexibank-analysed` are stored in three CLDF StructureDatasets.

-   - Phonological features (inspired by those features typically listed in datasets like the [World Atlast of Language Structures](https://wals.info) are computed with the help of the phonological feature inference methods provided by the [cltoolkits](https://github.com/cldf/cltoolkit) package, which offers facilitated (high-level) access to CLDF datasets (specifically lexical datasets).
-Having downloaded the data packages, you can run the following code to compute the current 18 phonological features from the `lexicore` data.
-Since the target of phonological features is `lexicore` data (data defined in the `lexicore` collection of lexibank), the command will create a file called `lexicore.json`, in which the major information on phonological features is stored.
+   - Phonological features (inspired by those features typically listed in datasets like the [World Atlast of Language Structures](https://wals.info)) are computed with the help of the phonological feature inference methods provided by the [cltoolkits](https://github.com/cldf/cltoolkit) package, which offers facilitated (high-level) access to CLDF datasets (specifically lexical datasets).
+Having downloaded the data packages, you can run the following code to compute the current 18 phonological features from the `LexiCore` data.
+Since the target of phonological features is `LexiCore` data (data defined in the `LexiCore` collection of lexibank), the command will create a file called `lexicore.json`, in which the major information on phonological features is stored.
    - Lexical features (dedicated colexifications and partial colexifications) are computed as well.
    - Phoneme inventories including frequencies are derived.